 Join the global movement that is transforming the world of work, and bring Scrum to your workplace.

-To bring Scrum out of the classroom and into practice, you'll need a Certified Scrum Coach (CSC).
-CSCs are experts in both the theory and practice of Scrum.
+To bring Scrum out of the classroom and into practice, you'll need a Scrum Alliance Certified Enterprise Coach SM (CEC).
+CECs are experts in both the theory and practice of Scrum.
 They have an in-depth understanding of the practices and principles of Scrum and have real experience on actual Scrum projects.
-A CSC will guide you and your team on the increased collaboration and high performance that Scrum requires.
+A CEC will guide you and your team on the increased collaboration and high performance that Scrum requires.
 Sweeping organizational change doesn't happen overnight and will require work.
-A CSC can help make it easier.
+A CEC can help make it easier.

 Scrum Alliance helps you bring Scrum to your organization

 Certified Scrum Trainers (CSTs) are licensed to teach Certified ScrumMaster® (CSM) and Certified Scrum Product Owner (CSPO) courses within your workplace environment.
 Scrum Alliance imposes stringent certification requirements on CSTs to ensure only those who are qualified are entrusted to train your team.

 Scrum Alliance has developed a program for instructors and training organizations that offer certification and noncertification courses pertinent to Agile and Scrum professionals.
 The Scrum Alliance Registered Education Provider (REP) program provides affiliation with and endorsement by the Scrum Alliance.

 1 VersionOne.
 State of Agile Survey 2011.